 Anny Letenské 1240/2, 120 00 Praha 2-Vinohrady

-Nearby in Vinohrady, you’ll find one of the largest antique stores of its kind in the city.
+Nearby in Vinohrady, you’ll find one of the largest stores for antique-hunting in Prague.
 Bazar P&J has a huge selection of “traditional” antiques including furniture and art.
 But they also have toys and games from the 40s and 50s, old war medals, and even textiles.
 Out of all the stores on this list, this is probably the cheapest.
 If you’re claustrophobic, this is also the most comfortable to get around.

 Here I found a beautiful antique typewriter for less than $20, which is about a 5th of the price of the cheapest ones I saw at some of the other places.
 And it’s in perfect working condition.
 (Get ready, my blog is going analog.)